arpadav/website/content/notes/personal/misc/20241117-jetson-nano-flash/index.md

 Hold off on installing until the configs on the Jetson are installed and it is rebooted (this is when you select `Pre-config` and you can verify the automatic config if plugged into monitor).

-Once the Jetson reboots and it is in the login screen, the device has been flashed! ***Remember to remove the recovery mode jumper pin prior to flashing***
+Once the Jetson reboots and it is in the login screen, the device has been flashed! ***Remember to remove the recovery mode jumper pin once done!***

 It will prompt to install the SDK components.
 Try SSH'ing into it on another terminal.
 The IP, Username, and Pwd were all set within the SDK manager.
 Only after ssh works and confirmed, press `Install`.
 Given the `distrobox` deps which were installed in the `distrobox` provisioning part, this should yield no error and: